About the programme

 Diet and nutrition – starting out by encouraging breastfeeding and promoting good nutritional practices.

 The evidence suggests that these three areas can have a significant impact on long-term life chances and outcomes.
-Big Lottery Fund wishes to use the learning from this investment to inspire a shift in public policy, public funding and agency culture away from remedial services to greater investment in prevention in pregnancy and the first few years of life.
+The National Lottery Community Fund wishes to use the learning from this investment to inspire a shift in public policy, public funding and agency culture away from remedial services to greater investment in prevention in pregnancy and the first few years of life.
 Each area will also need to address systems change across all children and families agencies.
 The systems changes should deliver less bureaucratic, more joined-up services; services that are prevention-focused; that are needs-led and demand-led; that work for a whole family; and that get it right for families first time.
 A Better Start will fund interventions that directly improve the life chances of at least 60,000 babies and young children in the five investment areas over the life of the initiative.

 The five investment areas will produce evidence and learning to show which approaches and programmes work best, and demonstrate the social and economic benefits of investing in prevention in the first few years of life.
 Funded partnerships will benefit from comprehensive evaluation and learning support, enabling them to put the science and evidence into practice, evaluate the impact and cost effectiveness of these approaches, and share this learning both within and beyond the immediate investment areas.